blitz/obiwan/README.md

   environments, it exclusively supports reading files to eliminate potential security loopholes and misconfigurations.

-- **Security-First**: Obiwan takes advantage of Rust's memory safety and its minimalist design to substantially shrink the attack surface
+- **Security-First**: Obiwan takes advantage of Rust's memory safety and its minimalist design to substantially shrink the attack surface.

 - **OK Performance**: While staying simple, leveraging Tokio's asynchronous capabilities, Obiwan handles a plethora of concurrent